April 11, 2023

 We’ve all been there — stressful moments when dealing with legal debt collection.

-The calls and letters can be overwhelming, but it’s important to take the right steps and know your rights in these situations.
+The calls and letters can be overwhelming, but taking the right steps and knowing your rights in these situations is important.
 With the right information and understanding of what is legally allowed, you can protect yourself against debt collectors.

-- Knowing how to respond and negotiate with collector
+• Knowing how to respond and negotiate with collectors.

 Firstly, for the first 6 months of your default, you usually have to deal with your creditor’s internal debt collection team.
 This team may call you and send you letters or emails to get you to repay the debt.
 This is the best time to settle the debt if you can.